 The trees around him still standing proudly and strong.
 The tops scattering and swaying about as if dancing to the sounds of the winds up high.
 His eyes set on a spot, it was only a short distance away; he found what he was looking for.
 At that, moment is as if silence surrounded him, the whisper of the wind was gone.
 The patter of his feet slowed down, he had found an inner peace with the situation.

 “You must have known we would be coming?” the soldier yelled at him.
-“After you killed 3 of our men in Talliue!
+“After you attcked 3 of our men in Talliue!
 We are ready for you fool and this will be your last day in Kia!” collecting his breath Xioth glanced to see the rest of the soldiers gathering around him, his back carefully placed against the wall of rocks.
 The wall was a former structure from the first cycle of time.
 Ruins like these can be found throughout the old Lancashire Empire and for Xioth it fortuitous that one such place appeared before him.

 “You are the fool,” Xioth said with a heavy grin on his face.
 Heavy laughter echoed through the dense woods.
 “Why?” the most senior soldier called.
 “You think we should coward in fear and run away?” this last remark gathered more laughs from the other men.